 Boston VC Firm Invests in Working Mother

 Venture capitalists are all about the money.
 I say this in a good way: they do the math.
-So when the founder of the boston venture capital firm OpenView Scott Maxwell lays his bets on a working mother — a story reported by Dylan Martin of BostInno — I pay attention.
+So when the founder of the Boston venture capital firm OpenView Scott Maxwell lays his bets on working mother Devon McDonald — a story reported by Dylan Martin of BostInno — I pay attention.

 The Maxwell Curve